Ravenblack7575/blackbeak/README.md

 - json
 - pathlib

+### The patterns it captures

+It should capture most oligo patterns, although it is likely to miss those sequences that lie in paragraphs or those broken due to line or page breaks.

+The other pattern it might miss are those sequences that are broken into groups of three bases. (e.g. AAA TCG GGG CCA...)

 ### Usage

 Download your pdf into a working folder.
 Use the script to extract primer and probe sequences from all the documents in the folder.